 Relation of discretisation segment length and number of points generated.
 The red line illustrates the mean value above which the number of points more than doubles at each step

-The effect of negative buffer and discretisation interval on the deviation of the MC’s area compared to the high-resolution tessellation is insignificant for all tested combinations (0.00 and 0.01%), showing that, no matter the parameters, results are stable.
-In turn, the same effect on the MC’s perimeter is more pronounced (figure ) due to the aforementioned phenomenon of “saw-like” geometries (see the section 6.3.1.1) with per cent deviation ranging from 0.05% to 7.4%.
-Focusing on the 0.5 metres discretisation interval, providing the balance between the MC shape detail and computational demands, deviation values range from 0.47% to 3.1% (figure ).
+The effect of negative buffer and discretisation interval on the deviation of the morphological cell’s area compared to the high-resolution tessellation is insignificant for all tested combinations (0.00 and 0.01%), showing that, no matter the parameters, results are stable.
+In turn, the same effect on the morphological cell’s perimeter is more pronounced (figure ) due to the aforementioned phenomenon of “saw-like” geometries (see the section 6.3.1.1) with per cent deviation ranging from 0.05% to 7.4%.
+Focusing on the 0.5 metres discretisation interval, providing the balance between the morphological cell shape detail and computational demands, deviation values range from 0.47% to 3.1% (figure ).
 It suggests that the combination of 0.5m metres discretisation interval and 0.4m inward offset distance provides the optimal balance in terms of the effectiveness of computation and minimisation of error.
-These values are hence adopted as parameters in the computation of the MT in the next stages.
+These values are hence adopted as parameters in the computation of the morphological tessellation in the next stages.

 The mean deviation in percents of perimeter of each cell for each combination of inward offset distance (vertical axis) and discretisation interval (horizontal axis).